What is the current situation?

 - Statutory paternity leave and unpaid parental leave will become day one rights: Instead of requiring a minimum period of employment, statutory paternity leave and unpaid parental leave will become available from day one of employment.
 The Bill will also remove the requirement for paternity leave to be taken before shared parental leave (or lost), which should give employees more flexibility on which type of leave to take.

 - A new statutory right to bereavement leave: Employees will get a statutory right to at least one week of unpaid bereavement leave to grieve the loss of a loved one.
-There will be a consultation in Autumn 2025 and regulations will set out which relations of the deceased will qualify for this entitlement and how the leave can be taken.

 - A new statutory right to bereavement leave for miscarriages before 24 weeks: The Bill will give parents who experience a miscarriage before 24 weeks of pregnancy the right to unpaid bereavement leave.